futurice/windows-app-development-best-practices/README.md

 - Use the built in Visual Studio designer with design time data

 WHICH LEAD INTO THE FOLLOWING WP/WIN 8 ARCHITECHTURE (Patterns, frameworks, libraries) [Implemented Guideline / Thing : (rationale)]:
-- G1 / Follow MVVM and use MVVMCross
+- G1 / Follow MVVM and use MVVMCross: MVVM Seperates the UI-layer and MVVMCross is designed to work with Xamarin

 WHICH IS MOST EASILY IMPLEMENTED BY USING THE FOLLOWING TOOLS:
 - Visual Studio 2013
 - NuGet..
 - ..
--

 SOLUTION TEMPLATE: ...